chrsbats/koine/PARSING.md

 The sibling `ast` block works just like it does for any other rule component.
 It is most commonly used to `name` the result of the subgrammar parse within a sequence, or to `discard` it entirely.

 When Koine encounters a `subgrammar` directive during a full parse (`parser.parse()`), it:
 1. Loads the subgrammar file specified in the `file` key.
+Paths are resolved relative to the file they are defined in.
+For this to work correctly, you **must** instantiate the main parser using `Parser.from_file()` or by providing an explicit `base_path` to the `Parser` constructor.
+If you do not, Koine will not be able to find subgrammar files in subdirectories.
 2. Namespaces all rules from the subgrammar by prefixing them with a PascalCase version of the subgrammar's filename (e.g., `rule_name` in `path_parser.yaml` becomes `PathParser_rule_name`).
 3. Merges these namespaced rules into the parent grammar.
 4. Replaces the `subgrammar` directive with a call to the subgrammar's namespaced `start_rule`.